This fall, taxpayers with a tax liability will receive a rebate of up to $200 for individual filers and up to $400 for joint filers.

 • If you've moved in the last year and have a current forwarding order with the USPS, your check will be forwarded to your new address.

-• We’re not able to update your bank account information.
-If the bank account where you received your Virginia refund by direct deposit is closed, you’ll receive your rebate by paper check in the mail.
+• If the bank account where you received your Virginia refund by direct deposit is closed or otherwise unavailable, you’ll receive your rebate by paper check in the mail.

 Some taxpayers’ rebates will be reduced or withheld to satisfy existing debts